isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ### Description
 Indicates that this field should always be Array-valued.
 If the value derived from [XML or JSON data](DataSource.md#attr-datasourcedataformat) is singular, it will be wrapped in an Array.

-JPA and Hibernate DataSources use `multiple:true` as part of the declaration of One-To-Many and Many-to-Many relations - see [jpaHibernateRelations](../kb_topics/jpaHibernateRelations.md#kb-topic-jpa--hibernate-relations) for details.
 On fields that also declare a [foreignKey](#attr-datasourcefieldforeignkey) `multiple:true` also indicates that this field is participating in a one-to-many or many-to-many relation - see [dataSourceRelations](../kb_topics/dataSourceRelations.md#kb-topic-relations) for details.

 #### Criteria on multiple:true fields: client-side filtering